MusicGenerator/mumble-ruby-pluginbot-docs/installation_howto.rst

   pacman -S imagemagick ffmpeg python

-Only on Cent OS 7: Install dependencies for youtube-dl
+Only on CentOS 7: Install dependencies for youtube-dl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As root install::